gnosischain/specs/network-upgrades/constantinople-fix.md

-# Constantinople-B Upgrade Specification
+# Constantinople-Fix Upgrade Specification

 ## Included EIPs

-This hard fork is unique to Gnosis Chain and sole
+This hard fork is unique to Gnosis Chain and only de-activates an EIP activated in the prior [Constantinople](../constantinople.md) fork.
-This hard fork activates all EIPs also activated on Ethereum mainnet [hard-fork EIP](https://eips.ethereum.org/EIPS/eip-1013).
-Table below list differences if any.

 | EIP |  |
 | - | - |